 A successful project manager needs be able to focus on the job’s tasks without getting distracted or discouraged by problems that occur.
 There can be no procrastination in this role.
 Instead, your project manager needs to roll with the punches in order to keep the job moving on schedule.

-If your project manager is getting overwhelmed by large tasks, they should know to break them down into smaller, more manageable parts.
+If your project manager is getting overwhelmed by large tasks, they should know to break them down into smaller, more manageable tasks.

 6 – Constantly Learning

-A great project manager doesn’t get stuck in their ways.
+Lastly, a great project manager doesn’t get stuck in their ways.
 Project managers need to learn about everything from the latest construction methods to using construction project management software.
-A good project management software can help alleviate manual work, increase productivity and customer satisfaction.
+A good project management software can help alleviate manual work and increase productivity and customer satisfaction.
+In return, your company has efficiency from the inside out.